zer0def/nginxinc-kubernetes-ingress/examples/custom-resources/ingress-mtls/README.md

 In this example, we deploy a web application, configure load balancing for it via a VirtualServer, and apply an Ingress MTLS policy.

+> Note: The Ingress MTLS policy supports configuring a Certificate Revocation List (CRL).
+> See [Using a Certificate Revocation List](https://docs.nginx.com/nginx-ingress-controller/configuration/policy-resource/#using-a-certificate-revocation-list) for details on how to set this option.

 ## Prerequisites

 1. Follow the [installation](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/) instructions to deploy the Ingress Controller.